Stockedhome/stockedhome-application/readme.md

 A sample `.env.example` file is provided in the root of the repository.
 Copy this file to `.env` (do not simply rename it) and fill in the necessary values.
 The `.env` file is used during development and build to supply important information for all platforms.

-Additionally, further configuration can be found in the `config` folder.
+Once secrets and critical environment variables are set, additional configuration can be found in the `config` folder.
 You may wish to adjust `config.dev.yaml` to your specific purposes.

 ### Running the Application (Dev Mode)
 No matter what, you will always need the Next.js web server running.
 To start it, run `pnpm run dev:next` in the root of the repository.